chinapedia/wikipedia.abstract.en/Page/Labour_economics.md

 Neoclassical microeconomic model – Equilibrium

-A Firm's Labour Demand in the Short Run
 _A firm's labour demand in the short run (D) and a horizontal supply curve (S)_

 The marginal revenue product of labour can be used as the demand for labour curve for this firm in the short run.
 In competitive markets, a firm faces a perfectly elastic supply of labour which corresponds with the wage rate and the marginal resource cost of labour (W = S_(L) = MFC_(L)).
 In imperfect markets, the diagram would have to be adjusted because MFC_(L) would then be equal to the wage rate divided by marginal costs.
 Because optimum resource allocation requires that marginal factor costs equal marginal revenue product, this firm would demand L units of labour as shown in the diagram.